henrique-aguiar-dev/defense-portal/README.md

 # defense-portal
+Defend the Earth from the asteroids.
+A simple game made it only with HTML, CSS and JavaScript; (For training only);

+Defensa a Terra contra os asteróides.
 Mini-game apenas em HTML, CSS e JavaScript (Apenas para treinamento);

-A simple game made it only with HTML, CSS and JavaScript; (For training only);

-Defend the Earth against the asteroids.